How to Sew a Patch

 If not, the patch and stitches could pull and the item could be ruined in the next wash.

 - If you are sewing on thick material, such as leather or denim, be sure you use stronger needles specifically made for those fabrics.
-Learn all about needles with our Sewing Needle Types page.

 - You can always cut more or less thread but you want to keep it at a convenient length.
 Thread can accidentally catch or knot, and it takes longer to pull a super long piece of thread through while you're sewing.